wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Statics Analysis/Free Body Diagram.md

 ![[Pasted image 20240503152008.png]]
 ## Constructing the Free Body Diagram
+1. System Component Isolation
-1. First draw the body being analyzed, separated from all other surrounding bodies and surfaces.
+	 First draw the body being analyzed, separated from all other surrounding bodies and surfaces.
 		Pay close attention to the boundary, identifying what is part of the body and what is part of the surroundings.
-2. Draw all **external** forces and moments acting directly on the body.
+1. Draw all **external** forces and moments acting directly on the body.
 	**Do not include** any **forces or moments** that **do not directly act on the body being analyzed**.
 		**Do not include** any **forces** that are **internal** to the body being analyzed.
 3. Label any key dimensions and angles on the diagram.